-An 'average' aircraft is an operable airworthy aircraft in average physical condition and with average accumulated flight hours and cycles, with clear title and standard unrestricted certificate of airworthiness, and registered in an authority which does not represent a penalty to aircraft value or liquidity, with no damage history and with inventory configuration and level of modification which is normal for its intended use and age.
-Note that a stored aircraft is not an average aircraft.
+An 'average' aircraft is an operable airworthy aircraft in (a) average physical condition and with average accumulated flight hours and cycles, (b) with clear title and standard unrestricted certificate of airworthiness, (c) registered with an authority that does not represent a penalty to aircraft value or liquidity, and (d) with no damage history and with inventory configuration and level of modification which is normal for its intended use and age.
+Note that a stored aircraft is not an 'average' aircraft.
 AISI assumes average condition unless otherwise specified in this report.

-Main Office: 1409 Peachtree Street, Suite 200, Atlanta, Georgia 30309 TEL: 404 870-AISI (2474) E-MAIL: mail@AISI.aero www.aisi.aero
+Main Office: 1440 Dutch Valley Place, Suite 180, Atlanta, Georgia 30324 TEL: 404 870-AISI (2474) E-MAIL: mail@AISI.aero www.aisi.aero